UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 See the top-level `/bluetooth` directory for more details.

+### Hands-Free Microphone Jack (STX3120)

+This 3.5mm audio jack is used for connecting an external microphone for hands-free conversation.

+The jack includes disconnect switches that are used to trigger a digital input to the MCU, indicating when an external microphone is connected.

 ### Analog Switches (MAX4619)

 This component is a set of 3 analog SPDT switches in one component.
 This is used to allow the Microcontroller to control the routing of audio:

-- Choose between sending incoming voice audio or Microcontroller-generated sounds to the Handset.
+- Choose between sending incoming voice audio or MCU-generated sounds to the Handset.
+- Choose between sending the handset microphone audio or external hands-free microphone audio to the Bluetooth Module.
-- Disable the microphone connection between the Handset and the Bluetooth Module.
+- Disable the microphone connection to the Bluetooth Module to temporarily "mute" the microphone while the MCU is generating sound output to the Handset.

-### Op Amp Buffer (NJU7031)
+### Op Amp (NJU7031)

 This Op Amp is used to buffer the raw DAC sound output from the Microcontroller before passing it through any further circuitry.

+Another is used to amplify the incoming audio from the external hands-free microphone jack.

 ### Low-Pass Filter